-You are now setting foot on the deck of the longest running alternate history military epic ever written!
-Pictured here as stacked from the breakthrough novel Kirov (Book 1) to the latest release Knight’s Move (Book 21), this epic story now exceeds 7,000 pages, and 2.3 million words.
-That is almost twice as long as Marcel Proust’s “ In search of Lost Time,” which topped out at 4,215 pages, and nearly six times longer than War & Peace.
+You are now setting foot on the deck of the longest running story ever written!
+Beginning with the breakthrough novel Kirov (Book 1) to the latest book Breakout (Volume

+38), this epic story now exceeds 12,100 pages, and 4 million words!
+That is over twice as long as Marcel Proust’s “ In search of Lost Time,” which topped out at 4,215 pages, three

+times longer than the entire George Martin Game of Thrones series, and six times longer than War & Peace.
 While not posing as high literature, these books are a good deal more exciting than

 blackened by the awesome power of the most powerful surface ship in the world, the battlecruiser Kirov.
-After a strange accident displaces the ship in time, the officers and crew begin their
+After a strange accident displaces the ship in time, the officers and crew begin their marathon

 journey through WWII, soon finding that their interventions are drastically altering the history of all future time, and imperiling their very own existence as the future they came from can no longer take shape

 from the shattered meridians of time.

 Loyal readers have eagerly supported the story from Book 1.
 Originally conceived as a naval thriller, the series has expanded to include all the

 major land battles of WWII as it progresses through the history, but with a twist.
 Here the Germans invade Spain and take both Gibraltar and Malta.
 Hitler orders Operation Orient and sends Guderian into the

 Middle east.
 The battle lines go all the way to Baghdad in Iraq!
 Operation Overlord does not land where you might expect it, and there are many other surprises in the alternate history.
 See a list of all battles

 covered by visiting the “season” links to the right to learn more about the books in this amazing series, which releases a new novel every 60 days to continue the alternate history.

 The series is so massive that its subplots create entire standalone novels!
 Many of the individual campaigns that were presented in